What is an insurance broker?

 If you want to skip the broker fee, you have a few other options for buying coverage:

 - Going straight to the insurance company: Almost all large-scale insurance providers offer online quote forms.
 You can start the process there to compare policies and pricing.
-Then, you can follow the best company’s next steps (usually, an online form or a phone call) to buy a policy.
+Once you select the best company for you, you may even be able to purchase the policy online.
+If not, an agent can help you finalize the policy by phone or in person.

-- Working with an independent insurance agent: This person will be able to compare policies from multiple insurance providers for you.
-Remember, though, that they represent those companies, not you.
+- Working with an independent insurance agent: Independent agents can compare policies from multiple insurance providers for you.
+Remember, though — they represent those companies, not you.
 It’s up to you to protect your interests.

 -